 Dental Lumineers and veneers serve very similar functions in restoring esthetics to your smile.
-Dr. Crete specializes in cosmetic dentistry and delivering beautiful healthy smiles to patients in Grand Rapids needing veneers.
+Dr. Hahn specializes in cosmetic dentistry and delivering beautiful healthy smiles to patients in Grand Rapids needing veneers.
 Veneers and Lumineers can be used to close unwanted gaps between front teeth, cover up crooked teeth, instantly whiten stained teeth, and cover up unsightly cracks or old fillings.
 At Rivertown Dental Associates, we often describe the difference between Lumineers and veneers to our patients.
 If you are considering veneers vs. Lumineers in West Michigan, it is important to be educated so you can choose the procedure which best suits your needs.
 Please contact us to schedule a complimentary consultation.

 Unlike dental veneers, Lumineers are quite thin in nature.
 This may sound ideal at first, but leads to a greater tendency for Lumineers to crack.
 In respect to veneers versus Lumineers, veneers trump Lumineers in regard to thickness and subsequent durability.